Vincamine/PipelineRunner/dev-docs/design/high-level-design.md

 #### Technology Choices:

-- **Protocol Buffers**: Selected for defining the communication protocol between Backend and Worker due to its language-neutral, platform-neutral, extensible mechanism for serializing structured data.
-It provides strong typing and efficient serialization/deserialization.
 - **Jackson Annotations**: Used for JSON model annotations to ensure consistent serialization behavior across components.
 - **SLF4J**: Implemented as a logging facade to allow consistent logging patterns while enabling different logging implementations in each component.
 - **SnakeYAML**: Chosen for YAML parsing of pipeline configurations because of its comprehensive YAML support and good performance characteristics.
+- **Spring HTTP Client Commons**: Used for shared HTTP client configurations and utilities between Backend and Worker services.

 ## 3. Communication Protocols